Rotelle with Tomatoes, Artichokes, and Basil

 - Salt and freshly ground pepper to taste

-Cook the pasta until al dente, then drain and transfer to a serving dish.
+Cook the pasta until al dente, then drain and transfer to a serving container.

 Meanwhile, heat the olive oil in a large skillet.
 Add the garlic and red pepper and sauté until the pepper has softened.

 Add the tomatoes and sauté just until they have lost their raw quality; don’t let them soften too much.
 Add the remaining ingredients and cook until just heated through.